blacklanternsecurity/MANSPIDER/README.md

 docker run blacklanternsecurity/manspider --help
 ```

-Note There is also helper script `manspider.sh` which will automatically mount volumes for manspider's `loot` and `logs` directory, making it a bit more convenient to run:
+Note there is also a helper script `manspider.sh` which will automatically mount volumes for manspider's `loot` and `logs` directories, making it a bit more convenient to run:

 ```bash
 ./manspider.sh --help